PanagiotisPatsias/Comparing-Different-Topic-Modeling-Methods-on-News/README.md

 ### Metrics
 We evaluated each model using these measures:
 - **Purity**: Checks how well topics align with true categories.
+- **accuracy**: Measures the proportion of correctly classified documents.
 - **Normalized Mutual Information (NMI)**: Measures similarity between predicted topics and actual categories.
 - **F1 Score**: Balances precision and recall for topic assignment.
 - **Training and Response Times**: Measures how much time each model takes to train and make predictions.